ArturMistiuk/Gender_Prediction_from_Photos/README.md

 # Gender Prediction using SVM Model

 This project aims to predict gender based on facial images using Support Vector Machine (SVM) model.
-The dataset used in this project is taken from the UCI repository, Burden Diseases.

 ## Overview